 - Rotating turret holds 5/16” bits and can fit four cutting tools at any given time

-Regardless of the tools you’re using for your projects, a lot of valuable time is taken up by interchanging between accessories, replacing tools, and finding what you need for the project.
+Regardless of the tools, you’re using for your projects, a lot of valuable time is taken up by interchanging between accessories, replacing tools, and finding what you need for the project.

 It can be tiresome changing between tools when using a lathe, and luckily – this feature will almost eliminate this for you.
 This model allows you to attach four tools to shape your metal, which is extremely useful for making every second count.

-Whilst it may seem as thought this mini-metal lathe is quite simplistic when compared to the other models reviewed in this guide, it’s a perfect model for those looking to begin, as it focuses purely upon the core features of a lathe, without the unnecessary bells and whistles.
+Whilst it may seem as though this mini-metal lathe is quite simplistic when compared to the other models reviewed in this guide, it’s a perfect model for those looking to begin, as it focuses purely upon the core features of a lathe, without the unnecessary bells and whistles.

 If you’ve looked into images of both the Mophorn series of mini metal lathes and also the BestEquip models, you’d be forgiven for thinking these are quite similar.

-It’s also quite compact enough to fit into the smallest of spaces within your workshop, and is perfect for sitting on a benchtop.
+It’s also quite compact enough to fit into the smallest of spaces within your workshop and is perfect for sitting on a benchtop.